TheButlah/TheButlah/README.md

 VRChat.
 I am a core contributor in the org, and the primary author of several components of the ecosystem.

-The three main things I work on under this umbrella, are located in the [SlimeVR-Rust] monorepo or in [SolarXR].
+The four main things I work on under this umbrella, are located in the [SlimeVR-Rust] monorepo or in [SolarXR].

 #### [Firmware]